vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 was obtained, are not yet known with precision.
 Only some guesses can be made.

-The early astronomers probably observed that the bright stars Regulus (a Leonis ), Spica (α Virginis), the conspicuous group Pleiades, and certain fainter stars a Librae, a Scorpii were almost on the sun's path.
+The early astronomers probably observed that the bright stars Regulus (α Leonis ), Spica (α Virginis), the conspicuous group Pleiades, and certain fainter stars a Librae, a Scorpii were almost on the sun's path.
 The ecliptic could be roughly constructed by joining these stars.

-'Regulus' or a Leonis was the 'Royal Star' in Babylonian mythology.
+'Regulus' or α Leonis was the 'Royal Star' in Babylonian mythology.
 In Indian classics, it is known as Maghā (or the Great ) and the presiding deity is Indra, the most powerful Vedic god.
 It is almost exactly on the ecliptic.
 Citrā ( or α Virginis ) is 2° to : the south.

 The First Point of Aries :-The first point of Aries is the fiducial point from which all astronomical measurements are made.
 But how was this point, or any other cardinal point, say the first point of Cancer. ( summer solstice ), the first point of Capricornus. ( winter solstice ) and the first point of Libra, were located on the circle of the ecliptic in early, times ?